-Todd described Amazon's path to own-brand success, indicating that it first focused on peripheral products without big-name manufacturers.
-Phone chargers and batteries proved to be fertile ground for a takeover, as shoppers weren't necessarily picking these items based on brand recognition.
-Now, when shopping through Amazon, the store's Amazon Basics line has become the go-to choice for those items.
+Todd described Amazon’s path to own-brand success, indicating that it first focused on peripheral products without big-name manufacturers.
+Phone chargers and batteries prove to be fertile ground for a takeover.
+As shoppers weren’t necessarily picking these items base on brand recognition.
+Now, when shopping through Amazon, the store’s Amazon Basics line has become the go-to choice for those items.

 Getting established in a similar fashion requires building trust between company and consumer.
 Todd noted that reviews are essential in this process.
 When buyers have weighed in on their purchases, brands seem reliable.
 Without such a seal of peer approval, shoppers may gravitate back toward a third-party brand they know by name.